dankamongmen/notcurses/doc/man/man1/notcurses-view.1.md

 corresponds to '0'.
 The various blitters are described in **notcurses_visual**.

+A video can be paused with space.
+Press space (or any other valid control) to unpause.

 # NOTES

 Optimal display requires a terminal advertising the **rgb** terminfo(5)